 The Toll Booth of Triumph – Why High Achievers Feel Like Frauds

-It’s one of the most common, yet deeply guarded, secrets shared in boardrooms, in recruitment, and during 1:1 coaching sessions: that relentless, internal voice that insists you’re not quite as capable as your achievements suggest.
+It’s one of the most common yet deeply guarded secrets shared in boardrooms, in recruitment, and during 1:1 coaching sessions: the relentless, internal voice that insists you’re not quite as capable as your achievements suggest.
 You might lead a successful business, hold a major executive role, or have a shelf full of impressive diplomas, yet you still wake up feeling like a fraud about to be exposed.

 That nagging feeling has a name: Imposter Syndrome